daxelrod/jowl/CONTRIBUTING.md

 Jowl is written in ES6.

-It is compatible with [every major version of Node since 4](.travis.yml) on both Unix and Windows.
+It is compatible with [Node 4, 5, and 6](.circleci/config.yml) on both Unix and Windows.

 Source code conforms to the [Airbnb Style Guide](https://github.com/airbnb/javascript) with a few [exceptions](.eslintrc.js).
 This is checked automatically at build time.